kjolley/BIGSdb_documentation/dbase_setup.rst

     to the way isolates are queued.
     Default: '2'.

+* genome_submissions

+  * Disable genome submissions (automated submission system): either 'yes' or 'no', default 'yes'.
+  * To enable, you will also need to set submissions="yes".
+By default, genome submissions are enabled.

 * hide_unused_schemes

   * Sets whether a scheme is shown in a main results table if none of the